fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Jannah is very beautiful.

-Jannah has many trees, rivers, and birds with beautiful sounds.
+Jannah has many trees 🌳🌳, rivers, and birds 🐦🐦🐦 with beautiful sounds.
 It has all what one would like.
 Allāh created Adam in Paradise.

 The Quran describes Paradise as a garden with flowing water, rising from springs and fountains (Q88:10|88:10), trees with unceasing supply of fruits grow.
 Four rivers provide four different drinking substances, which are water, milk, honey, and wine (47:15), while wine in paradise doesn't intoxicate (52:23).
 Physical pleasures are understood to appeal to humans.
 In paradise, humans will still be humans, not turn to angels.